lmorchard/blog.lmorchard.com/posts/2015-10-28-catbearcoin.md

 ## Competition grows

-And of course, Foxcoin isn't the only game in town for long: Google revives the Chrome team and unveils their own subscription-free currency.
-Apple and Microsoft both unveil their own browser refreshes & currency offerings.
+And of course, Catbearcoin isn't the only game in town for long: Gahoo revives the Lodestone Navigator team and unveils their own subscription-free currency.
+Allen & Gates and Pomegranate both unveil their own browser refreshes & currency offerings.
 The browser wars start all over again - this time with even banks & credit card networks jumping into the game.

 <div class="pullquote left">
 The browser wars start all over again